Welcome to Satori Recovery.

 During treatment for sex addiction at Satori Recovery, here’s what your treatment plan with us looks like.

 Individual therapy consists of one-on-one talk therapies with a licensed therapist.
-These therapies will help you get to the root of your addiction and discover what’s causing your problems surrounding alcohol.
+These therapies will help you get to the root of your addiction and discover what’s causing your problems surrounding sex.

 One example of individual therapy that may be used during treatment is cognitive-behavioural therapy.
 It’s a goal-oriented type of therapy that helps you reframe your thoughts and behaviours so that you can manage the symptoms of sex addiction.